This article is part of the ongoing Meditation for All challenge. Subscribers to the free newsletter receive weekly guidance and a daily practice.

 I believe that everyone can have a peaceful, calm, and stress-free life.
 When our mind is peaceful, we are able to direct our mind in one direction — the direction of personal and professional growth.
 Through meditation and mindfulness, you will experience better focus and concentration, better productivity and creativity, improved physical and mental health, control over addictions and anger, as well as greater joy and lasting happiness.

 If you’ve recently started your journey, you’ll need guidance.
 As you already know, your mind can easily be distracted, and it’s easy to get off track.
-Here are my 7 tips for that:
+Here are my 7 tips for becoming a pro:

 1. Keep Your Back Straight

-So, just like in life, keep a straight back.
+So in meditation, just like in life, keep a straight back.
 It doesn’t matter if you’re in a chair, on the floor, in bed, or lying down.
-Make sure your back is straight, and you’re in a posture that is sustainable for health.
+Make sure your back is straight, and you’re in a posture that supports health.

 2. Relax Your Mouth

 Unclench your jaws, slightly separate your teeth, and ensure that you’re not holding onto any stress.
-Rest your tongue where the roof of your mouth meets the back of your top front teeth, and just let it rest in that little corner.
-Try not to clench your jaw or fidget with your mouth.
+Rest your tongue where the roof of your mouth meets the back of your top front teeth, and just let it rest in there.
+If you can, raise the sides of your mouth to form a subtle smile.

 3. Poses for Meditating

-Westerners, unlike Easterners, have not lived sitting on the floor as they have, and we’ve become accustomed to chairs, which has changed our bodies.
-So, be patient with yourself and be gentle.
+Be patient with yourself and be gentle.
 If you want to start on a couch or a bed, start there.
-If you want to move slowly to the full lotus pose, that’s wonderful — whatever pose is right for you at each time.
+If you want to move slowly to the full lotus pose, that’s wonderful — sit in whatever pose is right for you at any given moment.

 You can change it up.
-You don’t have to be rigid; just allow a non-judgmental approach to however you like sitting, as that is the most important thing here.
+You don’t have to be rigid; just allow a non-judgmental approach to however you like to sit, as that is the most important thing here.

 4. Hand Positions

 What to do with your hands is also entirely your choice.
-Having them on your knees is totally acceptable; folded in your lap is also totally acceptable.
-If you prefer Hindu mudras, which are hand positions such as three fingers resting on your knees, you can do that as well.
-You can explore various hand positions; there are endless possibilities.
+Having them on your knees is totally acceptable.
+Folded in your lap is also totally acceptable.
+If you prefer Hindu mudras, which are hand positions, you can do those as well.
+These are also about creating different energy channels in the body.
+Explore them all and see what feels right.
+I personally place my hands on my knees palm down.

-Use a pillow under your bottom, and it just makes it a little more comfortable.
-You’re in the same position, still cross-legged on the floor or however you like, but with a little extra back support, making it nice and comforting.
+If you’re on the floor, a pillow under you makes sitting a little more comfortable.
+You’re still in the same position, still cross-legged on the floor or however you like, but with a little extra hip and back support.

-If the position you choose is causing a lot of stress and discomfort, making meditation unnecessarily challenging, then by all means, listen to your body and find a comfortable setting.
+If the floor is causing a lot of stress and discomfort, making meditation unnecessarily challenging, then by all means, listen to your body and sit up against a wall or with a seat back.

-It’s crucial to create a habit, and if the position becomes unbearable torture and pain, it’s not sustainable.
-Find what works for you.
-Do that, push yourself, but not too hard.
-Listen to your body, your mind, and your heart, and you can’t go wrong.
+What’s most important is creating a lasting habit.
+If the position becomes unbearable torture and pain, it’s not sustainable.
+Find what works for you and do that.
+Push yourself, but not too hard.
+If you listen to your body, your mind, and your heart, and you can’t go wrong.

 7. Head and Shoulders

-Get your shoulders back and then drop them down; you don’t want them tensed up by your ears.
-Relaxed is the way you want.
-Your head, try to have it aligned with your back.
+Align your head with your back.
 Keep everything in alignment from the lower back to the shoulders to the tip of your head.
 Everything in straight alignment.
+Not so stiff that you’re tense.
+Not so loose that you’re falling over.

-It doesn’t have to be vertical if that’s difficult for you, as long as everything is aligned and in good posture, then you’ve got nothing to worry about.
+It doesn’t have to be perfectly vertical if that’s difficult for you.
+As long as everything is relatively aligned and in good posture, then you’ve got nothing to worry about.

 In the next article, we’ll explore and practice mantra meditation together.